 Worked Examples: NARM Funding Adjustment and Penalty Calculations

-The following are simplified worked examples to help illustrate some of the main aspects relevant to the implementation of the NARM Funding Adjustment and Penalty Mechanism methodology.
+The following are worked examples to help illustrate some of the main aspects relevant to the implementation of the NARM Funding Adjustment and Penalty Mechanism methodology.
 The examples may not capture the full complexity and range of potential delivery scenarios.
 These worked examples do not form part of the NARM Funding Adjustment and Penalty Calculation Methodology.

-Example 1: Over-delivery scenario

-In this scenario, the licensee has an Over-Delivery on Network Risk Outputs and over-spent compared to its Baseline Allowed NARM Expenditure.
-For simplicity of illustration, only the final parameter values determined by the Authority are given.
-The licensee’s submitted values are not shown.

-The following values were set at RIIO-2 Final Determinations.